dar5hak/dar5hak.github.io/content/blog/keyboard-pen.md

 tags = ["writing", "hardware"]
 +++

-We have all been "writing" since we were toddlers.
-But it's only after a certain age that we start writing for ourselves, if at all.
+We have all been “writing” since we were toddlers.
+But it’s only after a certain age that we start writing for ourselves, if at all.

 The mode in which we write depends on our personal choices, the time we were born in, and the environment we work or study in.